Jon Jones Tests Positive For Steroids, Could Have UFC Title Stripped

 “USADA, the independent administrator of the UFC Anti-Doping Policy, will handle the results management and appropriate adjudication of this case involving Jones, as it relates to the UFC Anti-Doping Policy and future UFC participation.
 Under the UFC Anti-Doping Policy, there is a full and fair legal process that is afforded to all athletes before any sanctions are imposed.
 The California State Athletic Commission (CSAC) also retains jurisdiction over this matter as the sample collection was performed the day before Jones’ bout at UFC 214 in Anaheim, CA, and USADA will work to ensure that the CSAC has the necessary information to determine its proper judgment of Jones’ potential anti-doping violation.”

-Jones has had his issues with banned substances in the past, as he tested positive prior to what was supposed to be the original Jones vs. Cormier rematch last summer at UFC 200.
-Jones, who was suspended for a year due to the 2016 incident, could face a four-year ban this time, according to TMZ Sports.
+Jones has had his issues with banned substances in the past, as he tested positive prior to what was supposed to be the original Cormier rematch last summer at UFC 200.
+Jones, who was suspended for a year because of the 2016 incident, could face a four-year ban this time, according to TMZ Sports.

 Thumbnail photo via Gary A. Vasquez/USA TODAY Sports Images